ckampfe/my-talks/lonestar-2019/talk.md

 ---

+^Assembly line

 ^B-24 Liberators at a plant in Texas

+^Largest assembly line in the world, producing one B-24 per hour, 3.5M sq ft,

+^By the end of the war, the US would produce over 300,000 aircraft

-^Major innovations in all kinds of technology: aviation, transportation, weapons, etc.
+^Major innovations in all kinds of technology: aviation, transportation, weapons

+^Produce all this stuff you need an incredible supply chain, inventory management, staffing, ^planning, and operations.
+Basically you have to invent the database, you have to make widespread use of punchcards and electro-mechanical computers.

 ![](/Users/clark/Downloads/pic_giant_051415_SM_B-24-Liberator-Plant-2.jpg)